uber/ios-snapshot-test-case/README.md

      end
      ```

-   If you support iOS 7 use `iOSSnapshotTestCase/Core` instead, which doesn't contain Swift support.
+   If your test target is Objective-C only use `iOSSnapshotTestCase/Core` instead, which doesn't contain Swift support.

    Replace "Tests" with the name of your test project.